Midway Multimodal Plan

 Can the City of Broomfield also please consider building walled fencing along Sheridan Blvd to protect homeowners from noise and accidents?
 My home resides directly on Sheridan Blvd and a few years ago, a driver crashed through my back fence and into my yard one Sunday morning after it snowed.
 Her vehicle stopped after she hit one of my trees.
 Fortunately neither she nor anyone in my household was injured.
 I had to have the fencing that was destroyed by her vehicle.
 With the ever increasing volume of traffic on Sheridan Blvd, it is likely that more of these types of accidents can occur.
 There has also been a significant increase in traffic noise, vehicle exhaust, and street dirt for homeowners whose residences are located directly on side of Sheridan Blvd.
 Thank you

-SherylG asked over 2 years ago
+SherylG asked about 3 years ago

 Thank you for your question.
 The Midway Blvd Multimodal Plan will not make recommendations for Sheridan Blvd.
 Broomfield staff will pass this comment onto the appropriate members of our planning team to document your concern.
 Please visit BroomfieldVoice/MidwayPlan for new information related to alternative designs for Midway Blvd over the coming months to share your thoughts!